Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Creighton vs. Louisville
+2 Best College Basketball Bets and Player Props for Baylor vs. Mississippi State

 - TV Channel: truTV